bobwithanx/jessicasmarquis.com/content/post/2018-11-01-two-perspectives-part-3-1-2.md

 That objection tips me off to a much bigger story: Every time something new was introduced as a possibility, our authority figures jumped up to disprove or delegitimize it.
 They called it “defending the flock”, but as a member of that flock I would have liked to have done the research for myself.
 R-rated movies received scathing reviews to prevent us from seeing them.
 Evolution was written off before I even got to know the basic principles.
 Women who wanted to be pastors were cast into the category of ego-driven bitches (but without that title, because swearing was off-limits).

 I became well-versed at defending and reacting.
 I knew what we were against and who we were not.
 Unfortunately, the muscles and brain parts used for proactive behavior - creating, advocating, defining who we _were_ - were used much less frequently.
-I’d even say some atrophied.
+I’d even say some of mine atrophied.

 We retracted more often than we expanded.